 Pacing: 19 instructional days (14 lessons, 4 flex/review days, 1 assessment day)

-For guidance on adjusting the pacing for the 2020-2021 school year due to school closures, see our 6th Grade Scope and Sequence Recommended Adjustments.
+For guidance on adjusting the pacing for the 2021-2022 school year, see our 6th Grade Scope and Sequence Recommended Adjustments.

 This assessment accompanies Unit 2 and should be given on the suggested assessment day or after completing the unit.

 |Double number line||For every 2 cups of milk, there are 3 cups of flour.